Couple sentenced to prison for leaving autistic son in private prison

-Lorna Hewitt, 43, and husband Craig Hewitt, 42, were sentenced to six years in prison for holding their son, who is autistic and imprisoned for seven months in an attic at the family home in Sheffield, England.
+Lorna Hewitt, 43, and her husband Craig Hewitt, 42, were sentenced to six years in prison for keeping their son, who is autistic, in private prison and was held for seven months in an attic at the family home in Sheffield, England. .

 Matthew Langley, 22, weighed just 39kg and was “days from death” when he was found in June 2020.

-At the trial in Sheffield court, it was revealed that Langley had a learning disability and suffered from irritable bowel syndrome, double incontinence and arthritis.
+At the Sheffield court trial, it was revealed that Langley had a learning disability and suffered from irritable bowel syndrome, double incontinence and arthritis.
 He was severely dehydrated when he was found in the attic, which rescuers said was filled with garbage, vomit and feces.

 Jurors heard that Langley’s mother and stepfather barred him from attending college and canceled a number of medical appointments in the seven months the young man spent locked up.